thewca/wca-documents/edudoc/judge-tutorial/judge-tutorial.md

 This is the main equipment and tools required to proceed with a speedsolving attempt:

 **Stackmat timer**: This is the official device for measuring times at a WCA competition.
-The image below is the latest version of the timer, but the Gen 3 and Gen 4 versions of the timer are also accepted for use at competitions.
+The image below is the latest version of the timer (Gen 5), but the Gen 3 and Gen 4 versions of the timer are also accepted for use at competitions.

 ![](images/timer.png){.centered}